 It can be hard to see someone you love dealing with the symptoms of bipolar disorder — and their symptoms can have a major effect on your life, too.

 Effective treatments are available.
-With the right support, it’s possible to reduce the burden of bipolar disorder on the person, caregivers, and loved ones.
+With the right support, it’s possible to manage the weight of bipolar disorder on the person, their caregivers, and loved ones.

 As a caregiver for someone with bipolar disorder, you can help by learning, listening, and providing practical and emotional support.
-This can look like this:
+This may look like:

-- waiting in the waiting room during appointments
+- staying in the waiting room during appointments

-- alerting their healthcare team about any symptoms, fears, or substance use (with the person’s consent)
+- alerting your loved one’s healthcare team about any symptoms, fears, or substance use (with the person’s consent)

 - learning to identify episodes and planning for how to respond

-- encouraging them to continue with their treatment, such as setting reminders for taking medication or helping them get to therapy appointments
+- encouraging your loved one to continue with their treatment, such as setting reminders for taking medication or helping them get to therapy appointments

 Below, we look at some tips for being a caregiver to someone with bipolar disorder while taking care of your own mental health.

-A good first step is to familiarize yourself with the symptoms of bipolar disorder and how they can affect your loved one, along with the most effective treatments (medication and talk therapy).
+A good first step is to familiarize yourself with the symptoms of bipolar disorder and how they can affect your loved one.

 “The ability to recognize a bipolar episode in its early stages is essential for helping the individual make it through and to limit emotional trauma to yourself and any other parties involved,” Bruno explains.